THE GOVERNOR PRESCOTT HOUSE, EPPING, NH

 Adam died in the fall of 1999 at the age of 21.
 To honor Adam the McPhee family started a fund to give a scholarship, each year, to a graduating senior from Epping High School.
 A permanent foundation was also created, which provides grants for programs and organizations that promote inclusion.
-Since its inception in 2000, the Adam McPhee Memorial Foundation has raised $100,000 and has given numerous grants to local organizations.

-The annual Highnote Festival (est.2001) is a fund raiser, a way for the McPhee family to remember Adam with laughter and fun on the farm.
+The Annual Highnote Festival (est.2001) is a fund raiser, a way for the McPhee family to remember Adam with laughter and fun on the farm.
 Please join us!